ZhiyangGeeZhou/ZhiyangGeeZhou.github.io/index.md

 <img width="150" align="left" src="https://raw.githubusercontent.com/ZhiyangGeeZhou/ZhiyangGeeZhou.github.io/master/img/ZCPH.png"/>
 <br /><br />

-# ABOUT

-Zhiyang is an Assistant Professor of Biostatistics in the Joseph J. Zilber College of Public Health at the University of Wisconsin-Milwaukee.
-Prior to the current appointment, he was an Assistant Professor in the Department of Statistics at the University of Manitoba.
-Zhiyang's research is situated at the intersection of statistics and machine learning, focusing on the development of novel methods to enhance predictive performance and strengthen statistical inference.
-He also adapts and extends classical techniques to accommodate complex and heterogeneous data structures, applying rigorous statistical reasoning to address real-world challenges.
-See his [curriculum vitae](attach/CV20260324.pdf){:target="_blank"} (updated on 2026/Mar/24).

-### METHODOLOGICAL RESEARCH INTERESTS

-- Functional data analysis (Inference from trajectories, images, and complex data structures)
-- Deep learning (Leveraging multi-layer neural networks to approximate non-linear patterns)
-- Transfer learning (Applying knowledge from related domains to enhance inference)
-- Survival analysis (Modeling time-to-event data and estimating survival probabilities)
-- Tensor data analysis (Exploring multi-dimensional arrays to capture complex structures)
-- Design of experiments (Strategically planning and analyzing experiments)

-### COLLABORATIVE RESEARCH EXPERIENCE

-Zhiyang has collaborated with investigators from many areas including the atmospheric science, cardiovascular disease, diabetes, infectious disease, mental health, and nutrition science.

 # APPOINTMENTS

 - 2023--, Assistant Professor (Tenure-Track), [Joseph J. Zilber College of Public Health](https://uwm.edu/publichealth/){:target="_blank"}, [University of Wisconsin-Milwaukee](https://uwm.edu/){:target="_blank"}, United States